deadlydog/PowerShell.Experiment.ClassPerformanceComparison/ReadMe.md

-# PowerShell class performance comparison
+# PowerShell class performance comparison test

-This is a test repo used to compare the performance of the different ways to define and use classes in PowerShell:
+This repo is used to run tests to compare the performance of the different ways to define and use classes in PowerShell:

 - PowerShell classes
 - Inline C# classes
 - Compiled C# classes (import an assembly)

-## Prerequisites

-The test requires dotnet.exe to be installed and available in the PATH, as it is used to build the C# assembly imported by the test.

 ## The test